Skip to main content

 Abstract

 Compound AI systems that coordinate multiple specialized agents offer a promising path for complex reasoning tasks, yet principled architectural patterns for multi-agent coordination over structured data remain under-explored.
-We introduce \textit{Expansion-Contraction}, a general-purpose multi-agent graph traversal pattern in which an expansion phase walks a domain graph outward from a query origin, dynamically spawning ephemeral specialist agents at each node, and a contraction phase aggregates their findings inward to produce a verdict.
-The pattern is domain-agnostic: agent topology emerges isomorphically from the data graph rather than being hand-designed, and each agent operates on a small local context---avoiding the context-window saturation that degrades single-agent approaches on large graphs.
+We introduce Expansion-Contraction, a multi-agent graph traversal pattern in which an expansion phase walks a domain graph outward from a query origin, dynamically spawning ephemeral specialist agents at each node, and a contraction phase aggregates their findings inward to produce a verdict.
+Agent topology emerges isomorphically from the data graph rather than being hand-designed, and each agent operates on a small local context—avoiding the context-window saturation that degrades single-agent approaches on large graphs.
 We instantiate the pattern for supply chain root cause analysis, integrating domain-specific tools with temporal lead-time propagation.
-Across eight datasets (three real-world, five synthetic with controlled depth and width), Expansion-Contraction achieves 98.2\% accuracy on a production supply chain (624 cases) and 100\% on public benchmarks, outperforming single-agent baselines by 14+ percentage points while degrading gracefully as graph complexity increases.
-Investigation caching reduces token usage by up to 93.9\%, and concurrent path analysis yields up to 1.43$\times$ speedup.
-A production deployment demonstrates the pattern's viability for enterprise-scale agentic systems.
+Across eight datasets (three real-world, five synthetic with controlled depth and width), Expansion-Contraction achieves 98.2% accuracy on a production supply chain (624 cases) and 100% on public benchmarks, outperforming single-agent baselines by 14+ percentage points while degrading gracefully as graph complexity increases.
+A deterministic depth-priority disambiguation heuristic, motivated by our failure analysis, further improves Dataset A accuracy to 99.5% (621/624, 95% CI [98.6%, 99.9%]).
+To assess transfer, we evaluate the pattern on a second domain—microservice dependency tracing over a 17-service DAG (100 scenarios)—where Expansion-Contraction reaches 88% overall accuracy and 85% on NLP-complex cases (vs. 55% for the next-best baseline).
+Investigation caching reduces token usage by up to 93.9%, concurrent path analysis yields up to 1.43× speedup, and a production deployment demonstrates the pattern’s viability for enterprise-scale agentic systems.

 ACM CAIS 2026 Sponsors